Volume 18, Number 16 – October 2017

 Everyone is welcome to join the new Adult Religious Education series, “The Spiritual Brain: Science and Religious Experience.”
 Topics include: Does God exist?
 Do we have a soul?
 Is it possible to make contact with a spiritual realm?
 How should we respond to the divine?
 Will life continue beyond death.
 The first lecture will be “New Perspective on Ancient Questions, and the second will be “Why Do We Have a Spiritual Brain?”

 All are invited to attend the informative discussion preceded by a potluck dinner.
-The discussion will be lead by Frank Patin.
-Take a dish to pass and the beverage of their choice.
+The main dish will be provided by and discussion will be lead by Frank Patin.
+Take a dish to pass and a beverage of choice.
 All are welcome.

 All are welcome to join the sharing circle.
-The topic for discussion will be “Favorite Vacations and Why" Those who wish can join us for lunch afterward.
+The topic for discussion will be “Describe a change that was difficult for you.
+Why was it hard for you?
+What did you learn from it?"
+Those who wish can join us for lunch afterward.
 Please contact Mary Ann Fields 715 385 2975 for more information.

 The Care Committee would like to sponsor another Women's Discussion Group for those who cannot come to our morning session.
 If interested please contact Toni Polfus 715 277 2025 or Mary Ann Fields 715 385 2975 and we will help find a time for interested persons.